Learning Action Conditions from Instructional Manuals for Instruction Understanding: Limitations

 \section{Limitations}

-Our work (currently) has the following limitations: \textbf{(1)} We currently do not deal with end-to-end actionable and condition-dependency inferring.
-While this work focuses on predicting the relation linkages, we look forward to actualizing a more comprehensive system in the future that can also predict proper actionable (and condition) text segments that can be evaluated against with our human annotations as well. \textbf{(2)} The current system is only trained on unimodal (text-only) and English instruction resources.
+We hereby discuss the current limitations of our work: \textbf{(1)} As mentioned in~\secref{sec:annot_process}, although our annotated dataset enables the possibility of learning an extractive model that can be trained to predict the span of the text segments of interest from scratch, we focus on the more essential action-condition dependency linkage inference task as we find that the SRL extraction heuristic currently applied sufficiently reliable.
+In the future, we look forward to actualizing such an extractive module and other relevant works that can either further refine the SRL-spans or directly propose the text segments we require.
+More specifically, the extractive module can be supervised and/or evaluated against with our human annotations on the text segment start-end positions of an article. \textbf{(2)} The current system is only trained on unimodal (text-only) and English instruction resources.
 Multilingual and multimodal versions of our work could be as well an interesting future endeavors to make. \textbf{(3)} In this work, we mostly consider instructions from physical works.
 While certain conditions and actions can still be defined within more social domain of data (\eg a precondition to \underline{\textit{being a good person}} might be \underline{\textit{cultivating good habits}}).
-As a result, we can not really guarantee the performance of our models when applied to data from these less physical-oriented domains.
+As a result, we do not really guarantee the performance of our models when applied to data from these less physical-oriented domains.